callstack/react-native-testing-library/CONTRIBUTING.md

 ## License

-By contributing to `react-native-testing-library`, you agree that your contributions will be licensed under its **MIT** license.
+By contributing to `@testing-library/react-native`, you agree that your contributions will be licensed under its **MIT** license.